Sylvan Park

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

 In June 1960, the City of Ann Arbor Development Committee approved the plats of Pittsfield Hills Subdivision.
-At the same time, the city accepted the outlots A, B, and D (3 acres) for park and playground.
+At the same time, the city accepted the outlots A, B, and D (3 acres) for a park and playground.
 1.07 additional acres were added in 1961.

 In 1970, Ann Arbor reached an agreement to purchase the Sylvan Woods area in the Forest Brooke subdivision for $25,000.
 Due to the significance of its preservation, residents of the Sylvan Woods area pledged $10,461 towards the purchase price.